 When to go

-The parks are open all year round, so the choice of when to go will also vary according to the scenery you want to find, either by the change of coloration in autumn or by snow in winter, for example.
+Canadian rockies are full of National Parks that are open all year round, so the choice of when to go will also depend on the scenery you want to find there.
+For example, see the color of the leaves in autumn or see the snow in winter.

-It is worth mentioning that in winter not all places are open for visitation and it may be that you find the lakes frozen and / or partially covered with snow.
+It is worth noting that in winter not all places are open for visitation and you may find the lakes frozen and / or partially covered with snow.

 Banff’s nearest airport is in Calgary, Alberta province and the price of the ticket will vary from the time and the city of origin of the flight.

-The company that closed the motorhome was the Fraserway and we love it.
+The company that closed the motorhome was Fraserway and we love it!
 The car looked very new, it was super clean and we had no problem with it.

--Contact with FRASERWAY: For those who lives in Canada or in the USA the contact with FRASERWAY is by phones on its site.
-For those who lives in other countries, contact can be made via e-mail: email@example.com
+– CONTACT WITH FRASERWAY: For those who live in Canada or in the USA, contact with Fraserway is made through the telephones informed on the website.
+For those who live in other countries, contact can be made by e-mail: firstname.lastname@example.org

 -Practicality to have everything handy.
-If the weather changed, we would just go in the car between a place and another and change clothes.
+If the weather changed, we would just go in the car between a walk and another and change clothes.